FAQ

 Searching and finding my own research data is taking a lot of effort.
 Can you help me?

-I am worried that data will be lost in the case of a change of personnel.
-How can I make sure that does not happen?
+I am worried that data will be lost during staff turnover.
+How can I prevent that?

-Staff turnover is not unusual in laboratories.
-As every individual is responsible for their own data, it can be difficult to keep everything together.
-We will gladly help you establish a sustainable system for storing your entire laboratory data.
-Why not have a look at our electronic laboratory notebooks?
+Staff turnover is common in research and academia.
+Since often each researcher is responsible for their own data, keeping everything together can be a challenge.
+We're happy to help you establish a sustainable system for storing the data of your research group.
+Take a look at our pages on Coscine and electronic lab notebooks.

 I save my data in Excel spreadsheets.
 Is this sufficient?